 Makita operates business activities globally and is exposed to risks related to foreign exchange rate fluctuation in purchase and sales transactions denominated in foreign currencies.
-We hedge against the foreign exchange rate fluctuation risk through derivative transactions such as settlement and forward exchange contract in a bank account abroad to reduce the impact of the exchange rate fluctuation risk.
+For foreign currency transactions, we hedge against the foreign exchange rate fluctuation risk through derivative transactions such as settlement and forward exchange contract in a bank account abroad to reduce the impact of the exchange rate fluctuation risk.
 Although we do not apply hedge accounting to these derivative transactions, we have judged that the transactions effectively offset the impact of the exchange rate fluctuation.